monicahomescu/Tutorials-Management-in-Cpp/README.md

 - Handle the following situations:
     - If an entity that already exists is added, a message is shown and the entity is not stored.
 You must decide what makes an entity unique.
     - If the user tries to update/delete an entity that does not exist, a message will be shown and there will be no effect on the list of entities.
-- `DynamicVector` must be a templated class

-For your solution to the previous assignment (Assignment 05-06), add the following features:
-1. Replace the templated DynamicVector with the STL vector.
-Use STL algorithms wherever possible in your application (e.g. in your filter function you could use `copy_if`, `count_if`).
+- Use STL algorithms wherever possible in your application (e.g. in your filter function you could use `copy_if`, `count_if`).
 Replace all your for loops either with STL algorithms, or with C++11's ranged-based for loop.

-2. Store data in a text file.
+- Store data in a text file.
 When the program starts, entities are read from the file.
 Modifications made during program execution are stored in the file.
 Implement this using the `iostream` library.
 Create insertion and extraction operators for your entities and use these when reading/writing to files or the console.

-3. Use exceptions to signal errors:
+- Use exceptions to signal errors:
     - from the repository;
     - validation errors – validate your entities using Validator classes;
     - create your own exception classes.
     - validate program input.

-4. Depending on your assignment, store your (adoption list, movie watch list, shopping basket or tutorial watch list) in a file.
+- Store your tutorial watch list in a file.
 When the application starts, the user should choose the type of file between `CSV` or `HTML`.
 Depending on the type, the application will save the list in the correct format.
     **Indications**\
     The CSV file will contain each entity on one line and the attributes will be separated by comma \
     The HTML file will contain a table, in which each row holds the data of one entity.
 The columns of the table will contain the names of the data attributes.\
     These are exemplified in the [example.csv](example.csv) and [example.html](example.html) files.
     `CSV` and `HTML` files are used to save and display data to the user; they act as program outputs, so data should not be read from them!

-5. Add a new command, allowing the user to see the:
+- Add a command, allowing the user to see the tutorial watch list.
-    * adoption list
-    * movie watch list
-    * shopping basket
-    * tutorial watch list\
 Displaying the list means opening the saved file (`CSV` or `HTML`) with the correct application (`CSV` files using Notepad, Notepad++, Microsoft Excel etc. and `HTML` files using a browser)

-6. Create a UML class diagram for your entire application.
-For this, you can use any tool that you like ([StarUML](https://staruml.io/) or [LucidChart](https://www.lucidchart.com/) are only some examples.
-Many other options exist.
+- Create a UML class diagram for the entire application.